okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-direct-auth-grants/main/dmfaoobov/nutrition.md

 <ApiLifecycle access="ea" />
 <ApiLifecycle access="ie" />

 Use this guide to implement a direct authentication multifactor out-of-band (MFA OOB) flow for your app.
-This guide uses Okta Verify Push with the Okta Verify authenticator.
+The guide uses Okta Verify Push with the Okta Verify authenticator.

 ---